 This is where most cyclists go wrong.
 The gym programme should change throughout the year to support your cycling goals.

 Off-season (Nov-Jan): Hypertrophy and strength building.
 3 sessions per week.
-Higher volume (3x8-10), building to heavy strength (4x4-6).
+Higher volume (3x8-12), progressing to loaded strength work (4x6-10 with 2-3 reps in reserve).
 This is when you can tolerate the muscle soreness because training load on the bike is lower.

 Pre-season (Feb-Mar): Strength maintenance and power development.
 2 sessions per week.
 Lower volume but higher intensity.
-Explosive movements — jump squats, power cleans.
+Explosive movements — jump squats, med-ball throws, single-leg power work.

 In-season (Apr-Sep): Minimal effective dose.
-1-2 sessions per week, 2 sets of 5 reps at moderate weight.
+1-2 sessions per week, 2 sets of 6-8 reps at moderate load.
 The goal is maintaining strength without creating fatigue that compromises your riding.

 Key Takeaways

-• Focus on posterior chain: squats, single-leg work, deadlifts, and anti-rotation core
+- Focus on posterior chain: split squats, single-leg work, hip hinges, hip thrusts, presses, and anti-rotation core

-• Periodise gym work across the season: heavy in winter, maintained in-season
+- Periodise gym work across the season: structured loading in winter, maintained in-season

-• The minimal effective dose in-season is 1-2 sessions per week, 2x5 reps
+- The minimal effective dose in-season is 1-2 sessions per week, 2x6-8 reps with 2-3 reps in reserve

-• Never schedule heavy gym work before a hard bike session
+- Never schedule loaded gym work before a hard bike session

-• Use our FTP Zone Calculator to ensure your easy-day bike sessions are genuinely easy alongside gym work
+- Use our FTP Zone Calculator to ensure your easy-day bike sessions are easy alongside gym work

 Frequently Asked Questions